minprog/cs50x/hello/index.md

 You have seen it in lecture, and now you're ready to try running it yourself.

-## Getting your own IDE

-The CS50 IDE is an online environment in which you can write code, compile your programs and debug those using built-in tools.
-Use the following steps to request your personal IDE account.

-- Create an account on [GitHub](https://github.com/join).
-This website is used by software developers around the world to collaborate.
-In later courses, you might use the website directly to put your own programs on!
-However, for this course, we just use GitHub's login mechanism to allow you access to a few other websites created by Harvard's CS50 team.

-- Head to [ide.cs50.io](https://ide.cs50.io/) and log into CS50 IDE using the GitHub account that you created.
-If all is well, you should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is "creating your workspace" and "creating your container," which might take a moment.
-You should eventually see your workspace.
-If not, take it up with the support staff right away!

-## Dive into the IDE
+## Dive into your development environment

-Head to [ide.cs50.io](https://ide.cs50.io/) and click "Sign in with GitHub" to access.
-Once your IDE loads, you should see that (by default) it's divided into three parts.
-Toward the top of CS50 IDE is your "text editor", where you'll write all of your programs.
-Toward the bottom of is a "terminal window" (light blue, by default), a command-line interface (CLI) that allows you to explore your workspace's files and directories, compile code, run programs, and even install new software.
-And on the left is your "file browser", which shows you all of the files and folders currently in your IDE.

-Start by clicking inside your terminal window.
+Go to your Terminal.
 You should find that its "prompt" resembles the below.

-    ~/ $
+    jharvard@somewhere ~ %

-Click inside of that terminal window and then type
+Click inside of that terminal window and then type (on Mac OS):

-    mkdir ~/problems
+    mkdir ~/Documents/problems

-followed by Enter in order to make a directory (i.e., folder) called `problems` inside of your home directory.
-You should see in the file list on the left that your first folder has been created.
-We call it `problems` so it can contain all programs that you write for the course.
+followed by Enter in order to make a directory (i.e., folder) called `problems` inside of your Documents directory.

 Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
 Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

 Now execute

-    cd ~/problems/
+    cd ~/Documents/problems/

 to move yourself into (i.e., open) that directory.
 Your prompt should now resemble the below.

-    ~/problems/ $
+    problems %

 If not, retrace your steps and see if you can determine where you went wrong.

-Now execute

-    mkdir ~/problems/hello

-to create a new directory called `hello` inside of your `problems` directory.
-Then execute

-    cd ~/problems/hello

-to move yourself into that directory.

-Now, point to the File menu and choose New.
+Now, open Atom, point to the File menu and choose New.
 This will open a new editor with a blank "Untitled1" file in it.
 First thing to do is to give it a name and save it into your new directory.
 Press **CTRL-S** or **Cmd-S** to open the file dialog.
 For **Filename**, type `hello.c`.
-Then below, choose (click) the `problems` and then `hello` folder that you just created and click on **Save**.
+Then below, choose (click) the `Documents`, then the `problems` folder that you just created and click on **Save**.

 In your new file, type the C code for "Hello, World" as seen above.
 Save it once more.